BashayerNouri/catch_me_if_you_can/01_introduction/02_python_2_trello_and_git.md

 Before you can move the cards, you need to copy the board into your account.
 This'll help you figure out how to do that  [copying boards](https://help.trello.com/article/802-copying-cards-lists-or-boards).
 Go to the "Boards" section.

 **For a summary. you need to:**
-1. Open the  `Show Menu`  on the right corner of the screen
+1. Open the  "`Show Menu`"  on the right corner of the screen
 2. Click "`More`"
-3. Click"`Copy Board`"
+3. Click "`Copy Board`"
 4. Add a title "`Catch Me If You Can`"
 5. Click "`Create`"